Former Military Interrogator Matthew Alexander: Despite GOP Claims, "Immoral" Torture "Slowed Down" Effort to Find Osama bin Laden

 Ralph returned his last wonton to the bowl.

-"I don't know, " he said, and that was th
+"I don't know, " he said, and that was the complete truth.

 This dialogue stood out to me because since I started cleansing the toxic clutter from my mind, I feel like I've been having a similar dialogue with myself.
 It is not necessarily that we do things which are bad for us, but that we don't do things which are good for us.
 What is stopping our good from going to work?
 Quite obviously someone may say our ego is to blame which in turn it is actually our fear or our lack of finding a truth other than, I don't know.
 And if I don't know is really our truth than we need to break through our fear of the unknown to do what good for us.